shaik1002/biggitlabbomb/doc/user/project/settings/import_export_troubleshooting.md

 ---
-stage: Foundations
+stage: Manage
 group: Import and Integrate
 info: "To determine the technical writer assigned to the Stage/Group associated with this page, see https://handbook.gitlab.com/handbook/product/ux/technical-writing/#assignments"
 ---

 # Troubleshooting file export project migrations

-If you have problems with [migrating projects by using file exports](import_export.md), see the possible solutions below.
+If you have problems with [migrating projects using file exports](import_export.md), see the possible solutions below.

 ## Troubleshooting commands